 Preheat the oven to 400 degrees.
 Generously oil an 8-by-8-inch baking dish.

-2. In a large saucepan over medium-high heat, combine the onion, sage, and salt and cook until the onion is translucent, about 5 to 8 minutes.
+In a large saucepan over medium-high heat, combine the onion, sage, and salt, and cook until the onion is translucent, about 5 to 8 minutes.
 Add the garlic and cook for another 3 minutes.

-3. Stir in the pumpkin puree with ½ cup of water.
+Stir in the pumpkin puree and ½ cup of water.
 Cook for 5 minutes, stirring occasionally.

-4. Add the farro or freekah and 2 cups of water along with a pinch of salt.
-Bring to a boil, then simmer for 15 minutes.
+Add the farro, 2 cups of water and a pinch of salt.
+Bring to a boil, then lower the heat and simmer for 15 minutes.

-5. Transfer half of the grain mixture into the prepared baking pan, then dot with pieces of goat cheese.
-Top with the remaining grain and dot with the goat cheese.
+Transfer half of the grain mixture into the prepared baking pan, then dot with pieces of goat cheese.
+Top with the remaining grain mixture and dot with the goat cheese.
 Bake for 40 minutes in the oven.
-Let cool slightly then serve.
+Let cool slightly, then serve.